HypeCheck

 What the Science Says

-Goji berry extract comes from the fruit of Lycium barbarum, a plant used in traditional Chinese medicine for centuries.
-Lab and animal studies suggest its carotenoids (lutein, zeaxanthin) and other compounds like taurine and polysaccharides may protect cells from oxidative stress, support eye health, and reduce inflammation.
-However, the available research is almost entirely from cell cultures and animal models — there is currently very little human clinical trial data to confirm these effects.
+Goji berry extract comes from the fruit of Lycium barbarum, a plant used in traditional Chinese medicine.
+Lab and animal studies suggest its carotenoids (lutein, zeaxanthin) and compounds like taurine and polysaccharides may protect eye cells, reduce inflammation, and offer some antioxidant defense.
+Most research so far has been done in cell cultures or rats, not in human clinical trials.

 What It Doesn't Do